agata-sm/CRISPR-pooled-RSL/README.md

 * MAGeCK

-These dependencies are included in singularity containers, please see section *Containers*
+These dependencies are included in singularity containers, please see section *Containers*.

 ## Usage